akosbrachna/cable_tester/README.md

 microcontroller to measure nanosecond short times which is required for cable length measurement.
 The C program was written in MPLAB IDE.

-Circuit was made in Eagle CAD circuit designer.
+The SMD circuit was designed in Eagle CAD circuit designer.

 Master circuit schematic: